Dodgers end six-game skid with win over Brewers

 Verdugo hit a solo homer off Chase Anderson in the fifth to make it 7-0.

-The Brewers ended the shutout when Eric Thames scored Ben Gamel with a sacrifice fly in the eighth to make it 7-1.
+The Brewers ended the shutout when Eric Thames scored Jesus Aguilar with a sacrifice fly in the eighth to make it 7-1.

-Brewers right fielder Christian Yelich, who came into the series hitting .467, was removed after six innings.
+Brewers right fielder Christian Yelich, who came into the series hitting .467, was removed after 5 1/2 innings.
 He went 2-for-12 in the three games against the Dodgers and was hitless in his past eight at-bats.

 —Field Level Media